-In addition, the inaccuracy of the customer information held meant that the bank filed lawsuits against customers whose accounts had been discharged due to bankruptcy, had been paid off in full, or was uncollectable for some other reason.
+In addition, the inaccuracy of the customer information held meant that the bank filed lawsuits against customers whose accounts had been discharged due to bankruptcy, had been paid off in full, or were uncollectable for some other reason.

-The result was $136m in fines, $50m in customer refunds and a $30m penalty payment to the Office of the Comptroller of the Currency (OCC) - as well as the bank being forced to agree to new debt collection processes that included case-by-case verification of any debts sold to third parties.
+The result was $136m in fines, $50m in customer refunds, and a $30m penalty payment to the Office of the Comptroller of the Currency (OCC) - as well as the bank being forced to agree to new debt collection processes that included case-by-case verification of any debts sold to third parties.

 In the case of a large US bank in 2015, it was employees falsely claiming knowledge of individual cases that led to multi-million dollar fines.
-Bank staff were found to have signed documents relating to the collection of debts from military personnel, claiming to have personal knowledge of the allegations contained in the documents when, in fact, they didn’t.
+Bank staff was found to have signed documents relating to the collection of debts from military personnel, claiming to have personal knowledge of the allegations contained in the documents when, in fact, they didn’t.

 As a result, the bank was fined $30m, and also agreed to refund fees and excess interest payments to some of the affected customers.